GatewayDiscord/sohei/README.md

   ```> python3 setup.py```

-  The admin credentials you put here can be used in the admin login. <b>Only admins can register other members as of now.</b>
+  The admin credentials you put here can be used in the admin login. <b>Only admins can register other members as of now.
+Feel free to delete test.db on any mess ups.</b>

   <h2>Test run the web app:</h2>